About

 “Grittily poetic.” – Locus Magazine

-“A creative and literate space opera author.” – Publisher’s Weekly Starred Review
+“Creative and literate.” – Publishers Weekly Starred Review